x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/sensitive-labeling-and-protection-outlook-for-ios-android.md

 With Endpoint Manager, organizations can import encryption certificate histories from any Certification Authority.
 Endpoint Manager will then automatically deliver those certificates to any device that the user enrolls.
 Generally, Simple Certificate Enrollment Protocol (SCEP) is used for signing certificates.
 With SCEP, the private key is generated and stored on the enrolled device and a unique certificate is delivered to each device that a user enrolls, which can be used for non-repudiation.
 Lastly, Endpoint Manager supports derived credentials for customers who need support for the NIST 800-157 standard.
 On iOS, the Company Portal is used to retrieve signing and encryption certificates from Intune.

-In order to deliver certificates to Outlook for iOS, the following prerequisitves must be completed:
+In order to deliver certificates to Outlook for iOS, the following prerequisites must be completed:

 - Deploy trusted root certificates via Endpoint Manager.
 For more information, see [Create trusted certificate profiles](https://docs.microsoft.com/intune/protect/certificates-configure#create-trusted-certificate-profiles).
 - Encryption certificates must be imported into Endpoint Manager.
 For more information, see [Configure and use imported PKCS certificates with Intune](https://docs.microsoft.com/en-us/intune/protect/certificates-imported-pfx-configure).